-The fields evaluated herein are subject to a Norway ordinary company tax with a tax rate of 22 percent and a special tax rate of 71.8 percent to maintain a combined marginal tax rate of 78 percent.
+The fields evaluated herein are subject to a Norway ordinary tax and a special petroleum tax that combine to a marginal tax rate of 78 percent.
 For corporate tax purposes, depreciation is based on the application of the straight-line method over 6 years.
-For special petroleum tax (SPT) purposes, all fields qualify for an immediate cost write-off in the year such costs are incurred instead of a 6-year depreciation.
 Tax reimbursement for the cost of field abandonment is considered during the year of abandonment and the following forecast year.
 There is no royalty for the fields evaluated herein.

-Future producing rates estimated for this report were based on information provided by Vår Energi or were based on actual rates considering the most recent production figures available.
+Future production rates estimated for this report were based on information provided by Vår Energi or were based on actual rates considering the most recent production figures available.
 Vår Energi has represented that the rates used for the production forecasts herein are within the capacity of the wells or reservoirs to produce.